factorial-io/undo-redo-vuex/docs/guide/usage.md

 };
 const mutations = {
   /*
-   * NB: The emptyState mutation HAS to be impemented.
+   * NB: The emptyState mutation HAS to be implemented.
    * This mutation resets the state props to a "base" state,
    * on top of which subsequent mutations are "replayed"
    * whenever undo/redo is dispatched.